OpenCloud with Docker Compose + Integrated Traefik

 TRAEFIK_ACME_CASERVER=https://acme-staging-v02.api.letsencrypt.org/directory

-Set your deployment options
+Set the deployment option

 COMPOSE_FILE=docker-compose.yml:traefik/opencloud.yml